✦ Blog·7 min read

 Before 2026, UCAS asked applicants to write a single free-form personal statement of up to 4,000 characters.
 The applicant chose the structure.

-Question 1: Why Do You Want to Study This Subject?
+Question 1: Why Do You Want to Study This Course or Subject?

 What UCAS is asking for